 Bordeaux is a very flat and bike-friendly city.
-There are many interesting cycling trails you can do around Bordeaux metropole, however, the most recommended one in the city center is the bridge to bridge trail.
+There are many interesting cycling trails you can do around the Bordeaux metropole, however, the most recommended one in the city center is the bridge-to-bridge trail.
 The circuit goes from Pont Pierre (the central bridge of Bordeaux) to the new Pont Chaban Delmas, on both sides of the Garonne river.
 Besides the very pleasant ride on the riverfront, you get to see some of the most beautiful and fun places in Bordeaux such as the stunning 18th-century buildings along the riverfront, the Cité du Vin, Darwin, and more.
 You can read all about it in my article about the bridge to bridge trail.

 Go to the Capucins Market

 In my opinion, Capucins is one of the best markets in France, here I said it! 🙂 If you love food or at least want to discover a bit of the rich gastronomic culture of the southwest of France, there’s no better place than the Capucins market.
 This is the biggest daily market in Bordeaux and has everything from stands of fruits and vegetables, sweets, spices, and a bunch of lively cafés and restaurants.
 I have a whole article about the best places to eat at the Capucins market, so be sure to read it before going.

 Don’t miss the little stall with a local pasty called le Puit d’amour, you’ll thank me later.